Why Every College Family Should Consider Tuition Insurance

 Based on GradGuard’s analysis of data from the Fall 2022 and Spring 2023 American College Health Association-National College Health Assessments

 Some students arrive at college with ongoing chronic conditions that may interfere with their studies, such as anxiety and depression.
-GradGuard’s Tuition Insurance can protect controlled pre-existing conditions for medically cleared students to attend school.
+GradGuard’s Tuition Insurance includes a pre-existing medical condition waiver.
+Accordingly, if the criteria of the waiver is met, the exclusion for pre-existing medical conditions is waived and the student may be eligible for reimbursement for losses resulting from a pre-existing medical condition.

 Mental Health Benefits Included